libbyshoop/csinparallel/dev/modules/PandemicWithMPI/source/0-Introduction/introduction.rst

 **Pre-assessment Rubric**

 This rubric is to gauge students’ initial knowledge and experience with the materials presented in this module.
-Students are asked to rate their knowledge and experience on the following scale and in the following subject areas:
+Students can be asked to rate their knowledge and experience on the following scale and in the following subject areas, bith before and after they complete this module.

    **Scale**